Sparse Checkpointing for Fast and Reliable MoE Training: Alternative Operator Ordering Schemes

-\begin{itemize} \item \textbf{Soft-Count Popularity.} Instead of using binary (hard) activation counts, popularity can be estimated more smoothly by aggregating gating probabilities.
+\textbf{Soft-Count Popularity.} Instead of using binary (hard) activation counts, popularity can be estimated more smoothly by aggregating gating probabilities.
 Let $\mathcal{P}_j^l\left(x_i\right)$ represent the gating probability assigned to expert $j$ in layer $l$ for token $x_i$, where $\mathcal{D}$ is the training dataset.
 Then, the soft-count popularity is defined as:

-\item \textbf{Time-Decayed Popularity.} To adaptively track popularity over changing activation patterns during training, we use an exponential moving average over recent mini-batches.
-Let $\mathcal{B}_t$ be the set of tokens in mini-batch $t$, and let $\mathbf{1}\left[\gamma(e_j^l, x_i) = 1\right]$ indicate whether expert $j$ in layer $l$ is activated for token $x_i$, where $\gamma(e_j^l, x_i)$ is a binary indicator function.
-The time-decayed popularity is computed as:
+\textbf{Time-Decayed Popularity.} To adaptively track popularity over changing activation patterns during training, we use an exponential moving average over recent mini-batches.
+Let $\mathcal{B}_t$ be the set of tokens in mini-batch $t$, and let $\mathbf{1}\left[\gamma(e_j^l, x_i) = 1\right]$ indicate whether expert $j$ in layer $l$ is activated for token $x_i$, where $\gamma(e_j^l, x_i)$ is a binary indicator function, and \(\alpha\) controls the rate of decay.
+The time-decayed popularity is: